 You are also able to save the current health information, so you can see the changes of your battery over time.
-With the online service "coconutBattery Online" you even can compare these information with others.

 Of course there's a free trial where you can try the features of the Plus-Upgrade for 14 consecutive starts of coconutBattery